trambarhq/relaks-hacker-news-example/README.md

 ## StoryView

 `StoryView` ([story-view.jsx](https://github.com/trambarhq/relaks-hacker-news-example/blob/master/src/story-view.jsx)) is another Relaks component.
-Async handling is needed because poll stories have additional parts that needs to be downloaded.
+Async handling is needed because poll stories have additional parts that need to be downloaded.
 That only occupies a small part of its code though.
 The rest is standard React UI code.

 ```javascript
 import React, { useState } from 'react';